-Lee premiered his spring/summer 2016 collection at Milk Studios on Saturday September 12 – the fourth time he has shown at New York Fashion Week.
+Lee premiered his spring/summer 2016 collection at Milk Studios on Saturday afternoon – the fourth time he has shown at New York Fashion Week.
 Warmth, layering and movement are at the collection’s core, he says.

-Lee arrived in New York on Tuesday September 8, just four nights before the show.
-Over three days at the Tribeca command centre he and his team put the final touches on the event: selecting models, trialling hair and make-up and fitting the cast of young women with facial jewellery designed by fellow antipodean label, Sarah & Sebastian.
+Lee arrived in New York on Tuesday, just four nights before the show.
+Over three days at the Tribeca command centre he and his team put the final touches on the event: selecting models, trialling hair and make-up and fitting the cast of young women with facial jewellery designed by fellow afntipodean label, Sarah & Sebastian.
 It took roughly three months to put this collection together, from conception to catwalk.
 However, Lee talks of the process in years, since each season builds on an idea explored in a previous collection.